 T-SHIRT CONSTRUCTION

-There are two general types of T-shirt construction: tubular and side seamed.
+There are two general types of t-shirt construction: tubular and side seamed.
 Taking its name from its shape, the tubular design is cheaper and requires less sewing: a slice is made into the tube to make a circular piece of fabric, after which the arms and neck are sewn on.

 Side seamed shirts follow the contours of the body more flatteringly as – like the name suggests – the seam of the shirt follows the side of the torso, but the front, back and sleeves are all also individually cut.
 This design is generally considered to be a better alternative (and more popular) than its tubular counterparts, although it depends on cotton quality.
 Have you ever noticed that the seams on some of your t-shirts twist around the body in a really funny way?
 This is due to either low cotton quality, or pattern pieces cut incorrectly (i.e. off-grain).
-We use a mix of tubular and side seamed construction in our tees.
+We use a mix of tubular and side seamed construction in our cotton tees.

 COMMON T-SHIRT CONSTRUCTION TERMS